 In the Netherlands it is not expected that cyclists should be mixed with motorized traffic on roundabouts.
 There is always a cycle-path or lane of some form.
 While cycle-lanes around roundabouts are not generally thought to work well. there are two opposing views on how these cycle-paths should be designed.
 One view holds that cyclists should have priority across each road leading to the roundabout, the other holds that it is dangerous for cyclists to have this priority.
-The current recommendation1 is for roundabouts within towns to give cyclists priority at the crossings and roundabouts outside towns to give priority to motor vehicles, and many towns in the Netherlands have adopted these recommendations.
+The current recommendation1 is for roundabouts within towns to be the "cyclists priority" design while roundabouts outside towns give priority to motor vehicles, and many towns in the Netherlands have adopted these recommendations.
 However, not all towns have done this and Assen is one of the hold-outs.

 |Adverse camber on the roundabout|